• Skip to primary navigation

 If eating these chorizo, potato, and egg burritos right away then feel free to add additional toppings like sliced avocado, shredded cheese, salsa, crema, or even refried beans!

-How to Store and Re-Heat the Chorizo Burritos
+How to Store and Re-Heat Burritos

 When making these burritos for storing, don't add any fresh toppings.
 These can be added after the burrito is re-heated.